 If you’re planning a trip to Poland or other Polish cities, you might want to try out some of our other nation recommendations.

 Planning to Shift to Poland?

 The minimum wage in Poland is determined by the occupation, talents, relevant expertise, degree of education, and international language proficiency.
 Profits vary based on the location in which the job is performed as well as the scale of the company.
 Anything over the minimum salary is considered to as fair compensation.

 Building, manufacturing, transportation, food, medical, finance, and telecommunications specialists are in short supply in Poland.
 If you have experience, you can make good money in certain industries.

 Poland’s industry is emerging to be one of Europe’s most efficient industries.
 Major cities provide several chances for recent graduates and there are also fantastic locations to enter the industry.
 Poland is a peaceful country with a decent level of living.
 Moreover, the world’s top firms have their head office here.
-IT is, as one might think, one of the highest-paying sectors.
+The nation’s IT sector is one of the highest-paying sectors.
 Salary increases are also projected in the fields of cybersecurity and industrial digitalization.

 Minimal wages in Poland are defined as the total amount of payment that a company must pay income earners for labor completed during a specific time, which cannot be decreased by trade unions or existing contracts.

 The company may assign you to work in a capacity other than that mentioned in your working visa, but only for a total of a month in a fiscal year, and only if the company notifies the voivode who granted your permission in writing within a week of the change.
 Your work is against the law.